3 Things You Might Not Know About Your Period

 One to two weeks before your period starts, you may experience acne, bloating, cravings, sluggishness, mood swings, etc. These symptoms are called PMS (premenstrual syndrome).
 PMS affects every girl differently.

 However, doctors are puzzled as to why this is.
 PMS appears to be caused by a combination of hormone changes throughout your menstrual cycle, chemical changes in the brain, and other emotional issues you may be experiencing, such as depression.

 Changing your lifestyle is usually the most effective way to manage PMS.
 Aim to exercise for 30 minutes on most days of the week and get 8 hours of sleep each night.
 Fill up on fruits and vegetables.
 Also, avoid salt (because of bloating) and sugar.

-If PMS is preventing you from doing what you typically do, or if you are experiencing signs of depression or anxiety, tell your parents or guardians.
+If PMS prevents you from doing what you typically do or you experience signs of depression or anxiety, talk to your parents or guardians.